19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 ### Prohibition of false or misleading packaging and labelling

-\*17A\.—(1) Subject to subsection (3), no person shall import, distribute, sell or offer for sale any tobacco product, the packaging or labelling of which promotes any tobacco product by any means that is false, misleading, deceptive or likely to create an erroneous impression about the characteristics, health effects, hazards or emissions of the tobacco product.
+\*17A\.—(1) Subject to subsection (3), a person must not import into Singapore, or distribute, sell or offer for sale in Singapore, any tobacco product, the packaging or labelling of which promotes any tobacco product by any means that is false, misleading, deceptive or likely to create an erroneous impression about the characteristics, health effects, hazards or emissions of the tobacco product.

 [17/2010]

+[Act 9 of 2016 wef 01/08/2016]

 (2) For the purposes of this section, any tobacco product whose packaging or labelling includes or contains —